mavlink/rfcs/text/am32_settings.md

 #### Option 3: Leverage existing Parameter protocol
 **Pros**
-- Leverage exisiting read/write mechanisms in FC FW and GCS.
+- Leverage existing read/write mechanisms in FC FW and GCS.

 **Cons**
 - parameters are typically associated with "mavlink systems" and the ESC is not a mavlink system
-- if associated with sysid 1 (FC) and compid N it would require each ESC to have a mavlink componenet ID -- the ESC is not a mavlink component
+- if associated with sysid 1 (FC) and compid N it would require each ESC to have a mavlink component ID -- the ESC is not a mavlink component
 - if a FW supported 8 ESCs max this introduces 39 x 8 new parameters (flash usage gets bigger, param file gets bigger)
 - opens the can of worms of the FC "owning the ESC params".
 In other words, a user might want to have the FC check the settings and write them if they don't match the configured parameters.